-In the area of open research, Verena’s interests focus on changing incentives to promote open research practices and on the provision of training, as one of the organisers of the Oxford | Berlin Summer School.
-Verena leads the Open Community theme for the Open Science working group at the Wellcome Centre for Integrative Neuroimaging, and she is on the Advisory Board for Credibility in Neuroscience at the British Neuroscience Association.
+In the area of open research, Verena’s interests focus on changing incentives to promote open research practices and on the provision of training, as one of the initial organisers of the Oxford | Berlin Summer School.
+Verena led the Open Community theme for the Open Science working group at the Wellcome Centre for Integrative Neuroimaging, and she is on the Advisory Board for Credibility in Neuroscience at the British Neuroscience Association.

 Reproducible Research Oxford Coordinator

-Malika Ihle is the Reproducible Research Oxford Coordinator, supporting the Steering Group in developing a comprehensive approach to open scholarship and reproducible research that extends across all disciplines, using both bottom-up and top-down strategies.
+Malika Ihle was the Reproducible Research Oxford Coordinator, supporting the Steering Group in developing a comprehensive approach to open scholarship and reproducible research that extends across all disciplines, using both bottom-up and top-down strategies.

 Malika holds a PhD in Behavioral Ecology from the Max Planck Institute for Ornithology.
-During her post-docs at the University of Sheffield and University of Florida, she organised a post-conference symposium on open science, she co-authored an invited idea in the journal Behavioral Ecology titled “Striving for transparent and credible research: practical guidelines for behavioral ecologist”, and she developed and taught a graduate course guiding students through the scientific pipeline, from preregistration to a reproducible and open workflow.
+During her post-docs at the University of Sheffield and University of Florida, she organised a symposium on open science at the International Society for Behavioral Ecology conference, and developed and taught a postgraduate course guiding students through the scientific pipeline, from preregistration to a reproducible and open workflow.

-Post-doctoral Research Fellow
+Post-doctoral Research Fellow in Archaeology